tayloraswift/swift-dom/Sources/HTML/docs.docc/Getting started.md

 ### Encoding empty elements

-Unlike the subscript-assignment pattern, the nested closure syntax always generates the container element passed to the subscript, even if nothing is written from within the closure.
+Unlike the subscript-assignment pattern, the nested closure syntax always generates the container element passed to the subscript, even if nothing is written inside the closure.

 @Snippet(id: "Patterns", slice: "EMPTY_ELEMENTS")